stepkans/alx_be_shell/shell_permissions/README.md

 `sudo whoami` a script to check the name of the current user

 `touch hello`  command to create a new empty file

+`chmod u=rwx hello` A command to add executable perm to file owner